anthonyq7/aegis/README.md

 Lint and unit tests automatically run on push and pull requests via GitHub Actions.
 Some tests may be skipped if dependencies are not installed (see `.github/workflows/test.yml`).

 ### Ruff Commands for CI

+Ruff is used for linting.
+See the [Ruff docs](https://docs.astral.sh/ruff/linter/) for more details.

 - **Check code style:**
   ```bash